 - Preheat oven to 180C.

-- Beat the butter and sugars until creamy.
+- Beat the butter and sugars until creamy, at least 2 minutes.

 - Mix in the eggs and vanilla.